Islam's holiest sites emptied by coronavirus crisis as Ramadan begins

 A large number of infections there were linked to a religious gathering of a Sunni missionary group.
 The Tablighi Jamaat event in mid-March drew participants from across India, neighbouring Bangladesh and even Indonesia and Malaysia.

-The All India Islamic Centre of religious teaching will livestream recitation of two chapters of the Koran, the Muslim holy book, from 8 p.m. to 10 p.m. each day.
+The All India Islamic Centre of religious teaching will livestream recitations from the Koran, the Muslim holy book, every evening.

 “This is the best way to pray to Allah and keep everyone safe,” said its chairman, Khalid Rashid Firangi Mahali.